1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1999 Penny

-On the obverse of the 1999 penny you will find a right-facing full bust portrait of the much-loved U.S. President Abraham Lincoln.
-At the top of the coin is the powerful motto IN GOD WE TRUST.
-The word LIBERTY appears on the left, behind Lincoln’s back while the date, 1999 appears on the right, in front of his profile.
+On the obverse of the 1999 penny you will find a right-facing full bust portrait of Abraham Lincoln.
+At the top sits the motto IN GOD WE TRUST, while LIBERTY appears on the left behind Lincoln’s back and the date 1999 appears on the right in front of his profile.

 The Reverse of The 1999 Penny

-The Lincoln Memorial appears prominently on the reverse of the 1999 penny.
-The words UNITED STATES OF AMERICA are imprinted at the top of the coin followed the by the motto E PLURIBUS UNUM in a smaller font size.
-The coin’s denomination, ONE CENT, appears at the bottom of the coin around the inner rim.
+The Lincoln Memorial appears prominently on the reverse.
+UNITED STATES OF AMERICA arches across the top, followed by E PLURIBUS UNUM in a smaller font, and ONE CENT at the bottom around the inner rim.

 Other Features of the 1999 Penny

-The 1999 penny has other notable features.
-This coin weighs 2.5 grams and measures 19.00 millimeters in diameter.
-The coin comprises Copper-plated Zinc and has a plain edge.
+The 1999 penny weighs 2.5 grams and measures 19.00 millimeters in diameter.
+Its composition is copper-plated zinc (97.5% zinc core with a thin 2.5% copper outer layer) with a plain edge.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)